concealexi/resalerangers/README.md

    ```text
    http://127.0.0.1:8050
    ```
+---

+# Folder Structure in this Repo
+- **assets**

+  Contains the styling libraries and icons used in the website
+- **datasets**

+  Contains the Datasets that are being used for the website

+  1. hdb_final_dataset: final transaction dataset
+  2. all_primary_schools, hawkercentercoord, mrt_stations: amenities dataset
+  3. hdb_informations: information about max level and flat type of HDBs in Singapore

+- **functions**

+  Contains backend functions that are called in the frontend for callbacks

+- **models**

+  Contains the XGBoost model and the Quantile values that were trained and saved from the Backend folder

+- **pages**

+  Contains each of the pages in the web app for the redirects and also their corresponding callback logic

+- **backend**

+  Contains the files which were used for data preprocessing, geocoding, geohashing, scraping for datasets, and modelling

+---

+# Backend Folder

 This directory contains our end-to-end pipeline for predicting HDB resale prices in Singapore using Random Forest and XGBoost, with enhancements like geospatial feature engineering, asymmetric loss functions, and conformal prediction for uncertainty quantification.

 ---